-- 1 Open 5-3-1 Payroll Calculations. - 2 In the data control box, enter the number you want to assign the new calculation. - 3 In the Description box, enter a brief statement about the calculation. - 4 In the Tax Type list, click the tax type. - 5 In the Calculation Type list, click the calculation type. - 6 In the Calculation Method list, click the manner in which the calculation is computed. - IMPORTANT: When you use calculation method 17-Tables for federal or province income taxes, Sage 100 Contractor sets the rate.
-The rate does not appear in the payroll calculation or the employee record. - 7 When available, do the following: - a In the Default Rate box, enter the standard calculation rate. - b In the Default Max box, enter the calculation maximum. - c In the Max Type list, click the type of maximum for the calculation. - 8 In the Job Expense, Shop Expense, Overhead Expense, and Admin Expense boxes, enter the ledger account number that you want to debit. - 9 In the Credit Account box, enter the ledger account number that you want to credit. - 10 In the Credit Subaccount box, enter the ledger subaccount number that you want to credit. - a (Optional) If you want to use the employee number as the subsidiary account number, click Use employee# as subaccount.

-IMPORTANT: The Credit Account and Credit Subaccount are typically liability accounts.
-You must specify a Credit Account, but a Credit Subaccount is only necessary dependent upon your general ledger setup.

-- 11 Under Subject to, verify the deductions to which the calculation is subject. - 12 In the Tax Area, if the calculation is for a specific province, enter the province abbreviation in the Tax Province box. - 13 Under Reporting: - a To include the calculation on a union report, select the union from the Union list. - b To include the payroll calculation on certified payroll reports, select the type of benefit in the Benefit list. - 14 To report the calculation total in box 11, 12, 13, or 14 of the W-2, enter the box number in the T-4 Box field. - 15 To include a special code on the W-2, enter the code in the T-4 Code box. - 16 Select the following payroll calculation check boxes if applicable: - a Use in Paygroup Benefits - b Display on Cheque - c Disposable Earnings - d Default to New Employees - 17 On the File menu, click Save.
+- 1. Open 5-3-1 Payroll Calculations. - 2.
+In the data control box, enter the number you want to assign the new calculation. - 3.
+In the Description box, enter a brief statement about the calculation. - 4.
+In the Tax Type list, click the type of earning, accrual, or deduction that you are setting up. - 5.
+Depending on the tax type you selected, make additional selections as required for: - Calculation Type.
+If you selected None as the Tax Type, you need to specify the type of earning, accrual, or deduction. - Calculation Method.
+This list is available if you selected None or 19 Employee RPP Contributions as the Tax Type.
+Click the method to use to compute the earning, accrual, or deduction. - Based On.
+This list is available if you selected None as the Tax Type and 7 %Other Calculation for the Calculation Method.
+Click the type of amount on which to base the payroll calculation. - Default Rate.
+Enter the standard calculation rate. - IMPORTANT: When you use calculation method 17-Tables for federal or provincial income taxes, Sage 100 Contractor sets the rate.
+The rate does not appear in the payroll calculation or the employee record. - Default Max.
+Enter the calculation maximum. - Max Type.
+Click the type of maximum for the calculation. - 6.
+Specify the accounts that will be affected by this payroll calculation: - In the Job Expense, Shop Expense, Overhead Expense, and Admin Expense boxes, enter the ledger account numbers to debit for each type of expense. - 2.
+In the Credit Account box, enter the liability account number to credit. - In the Credit Subaccount box, enter the ledger subaccount number to credit. - NOTE: If you want to use the employee number as the subsidiary account number, click Use employee# as subaccount. - IMPORTANT: The Credit Account and Credit Subaccount are typically liability accounts.
+You must specify a Credit Account, but a Credit Subaccount is only necessary dependent upon your general ledger setup. - 7.
+Under Subject to, verify the deductions to which the calculation is subject. - 8.
+In the Tax Area, if the calculation is for a specific province, enter the province abbreviation in the Tax Province box. - 9.
+Under Reporting: - 1.
+To include the calculation on a union report, select the union from the Union list. - To include the payroll calculation on certified payroll reports, select the type of benefit in the Benefit list.

+- 3. To report the calculation total in a box on T-4 slips, enter the box number in the T-4 Box field.

+- 4. To exclude the calculation from T-4 slips, select the Exclude from T-4 slips box.

+- 10. Select the following check boxes that apply to the payroll calculation:

+- Use in Paygroup Benefits

+- · Display on Cheque

+- Disposable Earnings

+- Default to New Employees

+- 11. On the File menu, click Save.